prankstr/homelab/README.md

 - [Vikunja](https://vikunja.io/): Self-hosted todo app.

 The ratio is a bit skewed but the platform stuff is where the learning is at 😎

+#### Structure and Deployment Flow

+All Kubernetes manifests are placed under `kubernetes/apps/` and each application lives in its own directory named after the namespace it will be deployed to.

+Each application directory typically contains:

+- A `kustomization.yaml` that serves as the base entry point.
+- A `namespace.yaml` defining the namespace for the app.
+- A `flux-kustomization.yaml` defining the Flux `Kustomization` resource that applies the app manifests.
+- An `app/` subdirectory containing the actual Kubernetes manifests.

+Flux is bootstrapped to `kubernetes/apps/`, and from there it automatically discovers each top-level `kustomization.yaml` within the application directories.

+Each of these base Kustomizations is responsible for:

+1. Creating the target namespace.
+2. Applying the corresponding Flux `Kustomization` resource defined in `flux-kustomization.yaml`.

+The Flux Kustomization then deploys the application itself using either **HelmReleases** or plain **Kustomize** depending on the app.